Cagliari: Government

+Cagliari is the hub of the administration offices of the Sardinia Autonomous Region and of Cagliari Province.
+It is also the home of several local offices of the Italian central administration.

+It is the seat of the Superintendency of Cultural and Environmental Heritage, of the Sardinia Archival Superintendency and of the Archeological Superintendency of the Cultural Heritage Ministry, of the Sardinia and Provincial seat of the Employment and Social Policies Ministry, of the regional offices of the Finance and Economy Ministry, and of some branch offices of the Health Ministry.

+Cagliari is home to all criminal, civil, administrative and accounting courts for Sardinia of the Ministry of Justice up to the High Court of Assizes of Appeal.
+It was home to a prison, Buon Cammino, built in the late 19th century, famous because no one has ever managed to escape.
+A new modern prison has been built in the nearby town of Uta.

+Traditionally, votes in Cagliari are oriented towards the center-right wing.
+Since World War II, all the mayors belonged to the Christian Democracy party with the exception of Salvatore Ferrara, from the Socialist Party, allied with the former.
+After the collapse of the traditional parties in the 1990s, the mayors belonged to the party or the coalition led by Silvio Berlusconi.
+The current economic and political crisis that affects Italy has prompted the electorate toward a large abstention and to elect a young mayor, Massimo Zedda, who belongs to a centre-left alliance.
+In the last municipal elections in June 2016, Massimo Zedda was confirmed in the first round with 50.86% of the votes.

 Metropolitan City

 Map of the metropolitan city of Cagliari; the capital is indicated in red.

-The Metropolitan City of Cagliari has been established in 2016 by a Sardinia Regional Law and has a population of 417,079.
-It is composed of 17 municipalities along the coast of the gulf and up to 20 km of the inner Campidano plain.
+The Metropolitan City of Cagliari has been established in 2016 by a Sardinia Regional Law and has a population of 536,245.
+It is composed of 70 municipalities along the coast of the gulf and up to 70 km of the inner Campidano plain.

 It covers an area on the plain of Campidano between large basins (Santa Gilla lagoon and salt mills of about 30 km2 or 3200 acres), ponds (Molentargius), 16,22 km2 (40,10 acres) and the depopulated mountains up to 1100 m above sea level.
 The mountains are largely covered by forests mostly managed by the Ente Foreste of the Autonomous Region of Sardinia.
 To the west these amount to 256 km2 on the Capoterra and Pula mountains.
 Monte Arcosu WWF Natural Reserve has another 36 km2, and to the east on Mount Serpeddì and Sette Fratelli there are a total of 132 km2 of forest.

-The Metropolitan City is defined by municipalities where the population increased between the last two censuses, in a region where the population is otherwise generally decreasing.
-These municipalities welcome immigrants to the urban area whose main nucleus, the city of Cagliari, has a high number of elderly people.

-In the last century, the population of the municipalities of the metropolitan area increased by 354% and in the last 50 years by 158% (1911: 128,444; 1961: 288,683; 2011: 454,819).
-For the whole of Sardinia this increase was respectively 88% and 15% (1911: 868,181; 1961: 1,419,362; 2011: 1,639,362).
-The urbanisation towards the area of Cagliari was, in percentage terms, impressive, making the capital of the island a metropolis surrounded by rural areas increasingly depopulated.
-This urbanisation is also reflected in the concentration in Cagliari of most of the economic activities and wealth.